iterative/dvc.org/content/docs/user-guide/experiment-management/persisting-experiments.md

 # Persisting Experiments

 DVC runs experiments outside of the Git stage/commit cycle for quick iteration.
+When your experiments are good enough to save or share, you may want to store them persistently as Git commits in your repository.

 In this section, we describe how to bring them to the standard Git workflow with `dvc exp branch` and `dvc exp apply`.

-## Create a Git branch for your experiment
+## Create a Git branch from an experiment

 You can use `dvc exp branch` to create a new branch from an experiment, and keep all its code and artifacts separate from your current <abbr>workspace</abbr>.